 - You’ll want to strip the leaves off the woodier carrot top stems for the most tender pesto

-- Combine with other favorite herbs for extra flavor!
-I used basil from the garden – dill, cilantro, or other favorites would also be great and will all change the flavor.
+- Combine with your favorite herbs for extra flavor!
+I used basil from the garden, but dill, cilantro, or other favorites would also be great and will all change the flavor.

 - Drizzle in the oil slowly to help it emulsify

-- Make it as thick or thin as you like by adjusting the amount of oil.
-You can also thin with water.
+- Adjust the amount of oil to make it as thick or thin as you like.
+You can also thin it with water.

 - You can freeze pesto!
-Put it in a jar with a little extra room on the top (if it’s filled too high, it can crack the jar when frozen) and you can have fresh pesto all year round.
+Put it in a jar with a little extra room on the top (if it’s filled too high, it can crack when frozen), and you can have fresh pesto all year round.

 Perfect pairings for your carrot top pesto: